Changissnz/selfinterest/README.md

 association with existential aspects to the self, such as home, family, and significant other.
-Associations such as these do constrain the focus of these motives towards objects and identities, and since any object or identity is merely a candidate in a seemingly infinite set of candidates, the motives are coupled with bias.
+Associations such as these do constrain the focus of these motives towards objects and identities, and since any object or identity is merely a candidate in a seemingly infinite set of candidates, these motives become coupled with bias.
 A universal problem for human existence, worthy to note so as to demonstrate the complication of purist application of "light" or "dark" into personal settings.
 And the possible changes in motive, through temporal continuity, are counter-analytic to the task of static ascription of a particular self-interest to light or dark motives.
+An expression is as significant as the immediate meaning and the ends out of that meaning.